-Veteran's Day: Skiatook WWII sailor recalls joining Navy at 17, surviving kamikaze strike at sea
+Veterans Day: Skiatook WWII sailor recalls joining Navy at 17, surviving kamikaze strike at sea

 And when it was finally over, “it was total relief.”

-Featured video: September 2019: Mourners honor World War II veteran with no family left
+September 2019 video: Mourners honor World War II veteran with no family left

 Gallery: Photographers find colors of fall foliage around Tulsa